jamesherriott1/Starkey-Martial-Arts/README.md

 ### modal styling

-I added a modal which I found on [veedjohnson] (<https://dev.to/veedjohnson/build-a-modal-pop-up-with-html-css-and-javascript-4md3>)
-I've deleted a few of ther inputs and the close button and added my own button.
+I added a modal which I found on (<https://dev.to/veedjohnson/build-a-modal-pop-up-with-html-css-and-javascript-4md3>) I've deleted a few of ther inputs and the close button and added my own button.
 It isnt closing the modal and neither is the sumbit button.

+I couldnt get the previous modal working so I changed it again for this (<https://codepad.co/snippet/pure-css-popup-box-on-hover>)

+I changed some of the styling and the text and tested the code for the html and css and there were no errors.
+Everything works as it should.